appuio/ops-techlab/labs/42_outgoing_http_proxies.md

 If you use Java base images other than the ones provided by Red Hat you have to implement your own solution to configure an outgoing HTTP proxy for Maven.

-### Apply Outgoing HTTP Proxy Configuration to Cluster
+### Apply outgoing HTTP proxy configuration to cluster

 To apply the the outgoing HTTP proxy configuration to the cluster you have to run the master and node config playbooks: